flykizz/buri-ui/packages/buri-stylelint-config/README.md

-# Stylelint Config of Burit
+# Stylelint Config of Buri

 ## Install